-- 1 × ESP32-DevKitC V4 board
+- ESP32-DevKitC V4 board

-- 1 × USB A / micro USB B cable
+- USB A / micro USB B cable

-- USB interface.
-It functions as the power supply for the board and the communication interface between PC and the ESP module.
+|Micro USB Port||USB interface.
+Power supply for the board as well as the communication interface between a computer and the ESP32 module.|

-- This LED lights when the USB or an external 5V power supply is applied to the board.
-For details see schematic in Related Documents.|
+|5V Power On LED||Turns on when the USB or an external 5V power supply is connected to the board.
+For details see the schematics in Related Documents.|

 |I/O||Most of the pins on the ESP module are broken out to the pin headers on the board.
-Users can program ESP32 to enable multiple functions such as PWM, ADC, DAC, I2C, I2S, SPI, etc.|
+You can program ESP32 to enable multiple functions such as PWM, ADC, DAC, I2C, I2S, SPI, etc.|

 Power Supply Options¶

-- Micro USB port, this is default power supply connection
+- Micro USB port, default power supply

 - 5V / GND header pins